-Edublogs themes support custom menus which means you can customize your navigation menu in the header area of your blog or add a custom menu widget to your sidebar.
+All Edublogs themes support custom menus which means you can customize your navigation menu and add a top navigation to any theme.

 This allows you to easily: